 When the nominations were announced Monday morning for the 2026 Golden Globes, Regina Hall and Jennifer Lopez were among the high-profile names missing from the list.

-Hall plays a revolutionary named “Deandra” in One Battle After Another.
-The acclaimed action thriller picked up acting nods for Leonardo Dicaprio, Teyana Taylor, Benicio Del Toro, Sean Penn and newcomer Chase Infiniti.
+Hall plays an activist and revolutionary named “Deandra” in One Battle After Another.
+The acclaimed action thriller picked up acting nods for Leonardo Dicaprio, Teyana Taylor, Benicio Del Toro, Sean Penn, and newcomer Chase Infiniti.
 But Hall was snubbed by Hollywood Foreign Press Association voters.

 Related: Golden Globes Nominations 2026: From ‘One Battle After Another’ to ‘Sinners’

 The Netflix political thriller A House of Dynamite was snubbed as well.
-The film from Oscar-winning director Kathryn Bigelow stars Idris Elba, Rebecca Ferguson, Gabriel Basso, Tracy Letts, Jared Harris, and Anthony Ramos.
+The film from Oscar-winning director Kathryn Bigelow stars Idris Elba as president of the United States.
+The cast also includes Rebecca Ferguson, Gabriel Basso, Tracy Letts, Jared Harris, and Anthony Ramos.

-Marlon Wayans and Skye P. Marshall announced the nominees early in 28 categories.
+Marlon Wayans and Skye P. Marshall announced the nominees in 28 categories.

-The 83rd Annual Golden Globes air live from Beverly Hills on Sunday, Jan.
-11, at 8 p.m.
+The 83rd Annual Golden Globes will air live from Beverly Hills on Sunday, Jan.
+11, 2026 at 8 p.m.
 ET on CBS.
 The ceremony will also be available to stream on Paramount+.
-The ceremony will be hosted by comedian Nikki Glaser for a second consecutive year.
+Comedian Nikki Glaser is set to host the awards for a second consecutive year.

 Discover more from Urban Hollywood 411